zeromq/ingescape/doc/content/blog/network_layer.md

 In addition, the advanced ingeScape API provides a services description mechanism, already used by the ingeScape editor and some existing agents, to adapt their behavior according to the presence or absence of a given service, attached or not to a specific agent.
 This description mechanism works in the same way as [Zeroconf](https://en.wikipedia.org/wiki/Zero-configuration_networking), enabling each agent to publish sets of keys/values describing its capabilities.

-#### What about old good Client/Server ?
+#### What about good old Client/Server ?

-The ingeScape paradigm based on *definitions* and *mapping* does not cover the Request/Reply (a.k.a REQ/REP) pattern completely: with this ingeScape paradigm, it is difficult to have a server send its reply to a specific agent only by emitting on its outputs, because an agent has no knowledge of the mappings to its outputs.
+The ingeScape dataflow paradigm based on *definitions* and *mapping* does not cover the Request/Reply (a.k.a REQ/REP) pattern completely: with this dataflow paradigm only, it is difficult to have an agent handle queries and send its replies to specific agents which generated each query.

-That is why ingeScape introduced the concept of [tokens](/blog/architecture_101#tokens).
-A token can be seen as a public service exposed by an agent to any other agent.
-The service is called from any agent by naming the target agent and the service name and by providing the expected complementary information as parameters.
-This is just like a function call in any programming language, except that the call is for an agent on the network.
-When a token on an agent is called, the caller is known and is thus able to receive a private custom answer, using another token or any other relevant mean.
+That is why ingeScape introduced the concept of [calls](/blog/architecture_101#calls).
+A call can be seen as a public service exposed by an agent to any other agent.
+The service is called from any agent by naming the target agent and the service name and by providing the expected complementary information as arguments.
+This is just like a function call in any programming language, except that the call is transmitted to an agent on the network.
+When a call on an agent is executed, the caller is known and is thus able to receive a private custom reply, using another predefined reply call (or any other relevant mean).

-Moreover, the MoM features proposed by ingeScape, especially when using private messages for replies, also covers REQ/REP perfectly.
-In addition, the ZeroMQ network layer used by ingeScape implements the REQ/REP pattern natively, enabling to set it up if required by performance or compatibility constraints.
+In addition, the MoM features proposed by ingeScape, especially when using private messages for replies, also covers REQ/REP. And finally, the ZeroMQ network layer used by ingeScape implements the REQ/REP pattern natively with special care of the ordering of requests and replies, ready to be used if required for performance or compatibility constraints.

 #### Advanced patterns

-The PUB/SUB pattern and the REQ/REP pattern may not be fully convenient to cover advanced task delegation or parallelization scenarios, for instance when a ventilator shall distribute tasks to an arbitrary and variable number of workers, which, in turn, send their results to a collector.
+The PUB/SUB and REQ/REP patterns may not be fully convenient to cover advanced task delegation or parallelization scenarios, for instance when a ventilator shall distribute tasks to an arbitrary and variable number of workers, which, in turn, send their results to a collector.
 Fortunately, the ingeScape network layer, combined with some expertise, can handle these situations.

 For other patterns engaging reliability, redundancy, synchronicity, etc., ad-hoc solutions are always possible, often without breaking the simplicity of the ingeScape paradigm.
-The paradigm exposed by ingeScape relies on the ZeroMQ network layer that already covers many difficulties related to network communications and can be extended to face the most complex real-world challenges, at least as efficiently as many other software buses.
+The paradigm exposed by ingeScape relies on the ZeroMQ network layer that already covers many difficulties related to network communications and can be extended to face the most complex real-world challenges, at least as efficiently as all the other commercial and open-source software buses.

 ### Other important and advanced network features